Top Paying Med Tech Jobs with an Associate's Degree (2025-2026)

 If you’re ready to join a team of healthcare professionals, check out the top-paying jobs in medical technology below.

-Please note that all data was taken from the U.S. Bureau of Labor Statistics (unless otherwise specified) in January 2023.
-The latest data available was from May 2021.
+Please note that all data was taken from the U.S. Bureau of Labor Statistics (unless otherwise specified) in May 2025.
+The latest salary data available was from BLS May 2024 and the career outlooks were between 2023 and 2033.

 Radiation Therapist